Rud356/ConfigFramework/docs/source/index.rst

 To install with mypy you must use command:
 ``pip install ConfigFramework[mypy]``

+If you have python below 3.11 or need toml format with ability to write it back:
+``pip install ConfigFramework[toml]``

 To install with mypy and docs building requirements you must use command:
 ``pip install ConfigFramework[mypy,docs]``